wlugmayr/chimerax-starmap/sphinx/execute_tab.rst

 Execute local script
 ^^^^^^^^^^^^^^^^^^^^

-By pressing the *Execute* button the local script is executed and the output is redirected to the *Log* tab of StarMap.
+By pressing the *Execute* button the local script is executed and the output is redirected to the *Log* tab of *StarMap* as long as you do not switch to other tabs.
 During the script execution the user interface is not blocked so other tasks in *ChimeraX* can be done meanwhile.
 If a new job is started while the old one is still running, the logs of the new job will be shown in the log window.
 The logs the old job can be monitored on the external command line with Unix tools like *tail -f*.
-Local *Rosetta* jobs cannot be stopped from StarMap and *ChimeraX* can be closed when executing longer analysis runs.
+Local *Rosetta* jobs cannot be stopped from *StarMap* and *ChimeraX* can be closed when executing longer analysis runs.
 Please refer to the platform and operating system documentation on how to stop *Rosetta* before it finishes automatically.

 Log files of local jobs are located in the working folder and get the name of the script